Best Glider Rocker 2018

-Quebec-based Dutailier (pronounced due-tal-yeah) is to glider-rockers what Google is to online search.
+Quebec-based Dutailier (pronounced due-tal-yay) is to glider-rockers what Google is to online search.
 Thanks to superior quality and quick delivery, Dutailier probably sells one out of every two glider rockers purchased in the U.S. and Canada each year.

 Dutailier has an incredible selection of over 90 models, seven finishes, and 80 different fabrics.
 The result: over 37,000 possible combinations.
 All wood is solid maple or oak and features non-toxic finishes.
 You have to try real hard to avoid seeing Dutailier—the company has 3500 retail dealers, from small specialty stores to major retail chains.
-In the past year, Dutailier’s Montreal designer has added a cool modern style chair ($800 and up) to match its Papaya crib, dresser and nightstand (see cribs for more info).

 You can spend much more than that—Dutailier’s specialty store line lets you customize a glider-rocker to your heart’s content . . . add a swivel base, plush cushions or leather fabric and you can spend $600.
 Or $1000.
 The latest rage: all upholstered glider rockers run $1000 to $1700 and come in leather or fabric.

-If you like the upholstered look but don’t have that much coin, Dutailier offers an option: chairs with fully upholstered arms (but open bases) for $600 to $650 with ottoman in six fabrics and five finishes.
+If you like the upholstered look but don’t have that much coin, Dutailier offers an option: chairs with fully upholstered arms (but open bases) for $600 to $650 (with ottoman) in six fabrics and five finishes.
 Basically, much the same look, half the price.

 Realizing all these choices can be a bit daunting, Dutailier moved in the past to simply its offerings: now, all fabrics can be used on any chair.
 Dutailier’s web site now divides its wood gliders into two categories: modern and traditional.

 Dutailier offers an “auto lock” feature on some chairs—it’s always locked when no one is sitting in it and then automatically unlocks when you sit down.
-Also new: a “nursery chair” for $430 with drop-down nursing pillows.
+Also new: a “nursery chair” with drop-down nursing pillows.

 Quality here is excellent.
-We toured Dutailier’s Quebec plant recently and were impressed with the high tech wizardry used in production—laser-guided water jets slice huge sheets of top-quality leather, computer-controlled ovens make sure stains are baked on chairs for an even finish and so on.
+We toured Dutailier’s Quebec plant and were impressed with the high tech wizardry used in production—laser-guided water jets slice huge sheets of top-quality leather, computer-controlled ovens make sure stains are baked on chairs for an even finish and so on.
 At each step, quality is hand checked by an army of workers to insure consistency of fit and finish.

 An optional accessory for glider rockers is the ottoman that glides too.
 These start at $150 at discounters, but most cost about $170 to $300.
-FYI: We’ve noticed more web sites selling glider and ottoman packages today with prices starting around $450.

 One safety note: don’t leave an older child sitting in a glider-rocker.
 Many can be tipped over by a toddler when they climb out of it.
 (Safety tip: some glider rockers have a lever that locks it in position when not in use).